RNA-based gene writing in human cells

 Challenges in Gene Transfer

-Large modifications, such as gene transfers, are performed generally with viral vectors, which have been associated with toxicities in the clinic, and often lack the versatility needed for basic science experimentation.
+Large modifications, such as gene transfers, are generally performed with viral vectors, which have been associated with toxicities in the clinic and often lack the versatility needed for basic science experimentation.
 Newer CRISPR-based techniques for gene transfer suffer from significant efficacy and safety problems when used for large message writing.

 Goals of SCRIBE